m-peckus/python_server/README.md

 Integrate rate limiting and request logging.
 Extend webhook event types for more realistic simulation.

+**Project Summary**

+Educational project for mastering REST API development with FastAPI and MongoDB.
+It is open-source under the MIT License, and you are welcome to modify the implementation or integrate your own database systems.

 Author

-Martynas Peckus
-Educational project for mastering REST API development with FastAPI and MongoDB.
+Developed by m-peckus — learning back-end development one project at a time.